-John: That makes a lot of sense.
 Speaking of the sports management programs, there are of course so many different programs out there.
 It could be overwhelming for a high school student who is looking at all these options.
 What advice would you give?
 What sorts of things should students keep in mind when selecting and pursuing a program?

-Dan: I encourage prospective students to evaluate sports management programs on three criteria.
+Professor Dan Matheson: I encourage prospective students to evaluate sports management programs on three criteria.

 One is the industry experience of the faculty that they would have the chance to work with.
 Our industry and area of study on a college campus is not one where you’d want to solely be learning from people teaching out of a book.
 As a student who wants to work in the sports industry, you should want to learn from faculty that have experienced the sports industry in their career somehow.

-Then closely related to that, as high school students evaluating undergraduate programs, they should consider the accessibility of the faculty for them as an undergraduate student.
+Then closely related to that, as high school students evaluating undergraduate programs, [the second thing] they should consider the accessibility of the faculty for them as an undergraduate student.
 What I mean by that is, when students are evaluating the faculty, there might be a star faculty member that they want to be able to work with or a couple star faculty members they are really intrigued by.
 But make sure you learn about what courses those faculty teach.
 Do they teach many undergraduate courses or are they spending most of their time with grad students?

 A third criteria I encourage students to evaluate a program on is what experiential learning opportunities will that program provide.
 I mentioned before, a summer practicum course that I teach.
 That’s one of a dozen or more practicum courses that our program has developed and offers over time.
 When students are looking for experiential learning opportunities we’ve had those project based, real world courses working with NBA G League teams, NASCAR, PGA golf tournaments, MLB teams, NHL and minor league hockey teams.
 You name it, there’s something for every student interest area within our program and I encourage students to look for that type of experience.
 What kind of experiences are you going to be able to get?
 Because you need to be able to apply what you learn in the classroom to realistic projects you would face in the industry.

-John: That makes a lot of sense.
-Along the same vein, what kind of advice would you give to that same student let’s say, four years later as they’ve made their way through their respective program?
+What kind of advice would you give to that same student let’s say, four years later as they’ve made their way through their respective program?
 What sorts of things should they keep in mind as they start searching for jobs?

-Dan: Graduates from sports management programs need to understand that it’s very common to have to do an internship after graduation because it’s such a buyer’s market.
+Professor Dan Matheson: Graduates from sports management programs need to understand that it’s very common to have to do an internship after graduation because it’s such a buyer’s market.
 There are so many people that want to work in sports and a limited number of jobs.
 It’s not uncommon to have to go do an internship, even potentially a couple internships and use those internships as auditions that hopefully open the door to a job offer.
 Or at the very least if you go and do an internship after graduation and it goes well and the employer you’re working with doesn’t have a job to offer you at the time, if you’ve done great work for them, they are going to want to pick up the phone and call their colleagues elsewhere and tell them, “we can’t hire this young person right now, but you should if you’ve got a slot for them.”

 You need to be prepared to go do internships and create opportunities and advocates in the business that want to help you get to the next level.
 On top of that, recent graduates need to be prepared to move wherever the job opportunity is.
 Far too often I see graduates of the sports management programs that have narrowly identified one market they want to work in.
 “I want to work in sports.
 I want to work for a Chicago pro sports team.”
 That’s great, but you may need to go to Seattle, California or Texas and take a job.
 I counsel students, “your first or second job may not be exactly where you want it to be but after you’ve built up a reputation in the industry and some experience you might be able to call the shots on where you end up on your second or third job, five or ten years into your career.”